 - Students must satisfactorily complete at least 45 credit hours of upper-level (junior and senior) coursework.
-The following programs incorporate a high volume of technical/vocational (Workforce Education) and have a reduced upper-level credit minimum: Aviation Science (B.S.) – 43 credit hours; Business Management (B.A.A.S.) – 42 credit hours; and Nursing (B.S.N.) – 30 credit hours.
+The following programs incorporate a high volume of technical/vocational (Workforce Education) and have a reduced upper-level credit minimum: Aviation Science (B.S.); Business (B.A.A.S.); Information Technology (B.A.A.S.); Psychology (B.A.A.S.); and Nursing (B.S.N.).

-Residence is satisfied only by official enrollment in and completion of coursework applied toward the degree requirements.
+Residency is satisfied only by official enrollment in and satisfactory completion of coursework at A&M-Central Texas applicable toward degree requirements.

 - A minimum of 25% of coursework required for the degree must be completed with A&M-Central Texas (i.e. 30 hours of a degree that requires 120 hours).
-The work completed at A&M-Central Texas and counted toward the degree must include at least 24 upper-level hours (3000 or 4000 level courses), and 12 of these advanced hours must be in the subject in which the student intends to major.
+The work completed at A&M-Central Texas and counted toward the degree must include at least 24 upper-level hours (3000 or 4000 level courses), and 12 of these upper-level hours must be in the field of study in which the student intends to major.

-- A maximum of 68 semester hours of academic credit will be accepted for degree credit from a two-year institution.
+- A maximum of 68 semester hours of academic credit will be accepted for degree credit from a two-year institution, unless otherwise approved.

-To satisfy this requirement, students must have credit for four writing intensive (WI) courses.
+To satisfy this requirement, students must have credit for four writing instructive (WI) courses.
 Two of these four courses must be upper-level institutional WI courses within the major or designed for the degree plan.
-The remaining WI requirement should be met through Communication foundational component area general education courses.
+The remaining WI requirement should be met through Communication core component area in the Texas Common Core.

 Application for Degree

-A candidate for a degree must apply for the degree by submitting an “Application for Graduation”--either paper-based or online through WarriorWeb--to the Registrar's Office no later than the deadline for submission of the application for graduation, as specified in the university calendar.
+A candidate for a degree must apply for the degree by submitting an “Application for Graduation” online through WarriorWeb no later than the deadline for submission of the application for graduation, as specified in the academic calendar.
 Deadlines for submitting an application for graduation are strictly enforced.
 A $50 graduation application processing fee is required at the time the application is submitted.
-Students who miss the Late Application Deadline will be charged a $20 late fee and will be eligible for conferral only.
-Students failing to meet degree requirements in the semester in which they have applied to graduate must reapply and re-pay the graduation application processing fee.
+Students who miss the application deadline will be charged a $20 late fee and will be eligible for conferral only.
+Students failing to meet degree requirements in the semester in which they have applied to graduate must reapply and re-pay the graduation application processing fee for the next semester.